EliasJorgensen/connect/README.md

 # Connect
-Connect is a minimalistic, non distracting, chat web-app made with React and Socket.io
+Connect is a minimalistic, non distracting, chat web-app - made with React, Redux and Socket.io

 It makes use of the following technologies: